mentainha/m3o/README.md

 ### Micro Services

-Developers build and contribute to services in [github.com/micro/services](https://github.com/micro/services), a vendor neutral home.
+Developers build and contribute to [services](https://github.com/micro/services) in a vendor neutral home.
 We then automate the building and publishing of those services and generate client libraries for them all.
 This creates a shared and fully managed platform for everyone to leverage.

 ## Development